beeldengeluid/dane-workflows/README.md

 ## StatusHandler

 Keeps track of the workflow status, esuring recovery after crashes.
 By default the status is persisted to a SQLite database file, using the `SQLiteStatusHandler` but other implementations can be made by subclassing `StatusHandler`.

+## StatusMonitor

+Note: This component is currently implemented and not yet available.

+Runs on top of the StatusHandler database and visualises the overall progress of a workflow in a human-readable manner (e.g. show the % of successfully/failed processed items)

 ## DataProvider